 Unfortunately that’s an ideal, and that’s not how things work in reality.

 A more accurate description of the curve our progress makes, particularly in the long term, is shown by the black line: you see what’s going on?
 You still get from point A to point B, but how do you feel during that period of time when in spite of working hard, and maybe even practicing all day, you go down to point c, that is, you actually get worse than a few months or weeks before?
-Frustrated, uninspired, upset?
+Frustrated, uninspired, insecure?

 Point c is where amateurs separate from the pros, who love music so much that they keep at it even if they seem to get nothing in return.